kylegraycar/graycar-consulting/index.markdown

 ## I'll help you 💁
 - Develop your MVP and evolve it into a cross-platform, scalable experience
-- Launch effective go to market campaigns that support agile development
+- Launch effective go-to-market campaigns that support agile development
-- Maximize impact by honing your product's messaging and market positioning
+- Optimize your product's messaging and market positioning via experimentation

 ___